WebReflection/workway/README.md

 ## The RemoteClass convention

-Classes exposed through `remotely` namespace must follow these rules:
+Classes exposed through `workway` namespace must follow these rules:

   * no constructor arguments; use methods to eventually forward extra details from the client
   * methods can accept only serializable arguments and can return either a serializable value or a promise that will resolve as serializable data